-Yet again, it was due to the popularity of the prince of Wales and his fashion on the golf course, as well as the overwhelming desire for casualness in menswear, that the 1920s men’s sweater replaced the sporting coat and blazer of the early 1900s.
-Softer, warmer (or cooler depending on the knit), and more affordable, it was loved by all classes — working and gentlemen equally.
+Yet again, it was due to the popularity of the Prince of Wales and his fashion on the golf course, as well as the overwhelming desire for casualness in menswear, that the 1920s men’s sweater (1920s men’s jumper) replaced the sporting coat and blazer of the early 1900s.
+Softer, warmer (or cooler depending on the knit), and more affordable, it was loved by all classes — working class and gentlemen equally.

 Men’s 1920s Winter Sweaters

-Turtleneck pullovers or jersey sweaters were popular in the previous decade, remaining in fashion with men for the first few years.
-The “roll neck” was renamed in the mid ’20s to turtleneck and given some new life to the old style.
-Actor Noel Coward wore one under a blazer in the play Vortex inspire a new generation of knit shirts in the 1930s.
+Turtleneck pullovers or jersey sweaters / jumpers were popular in the previous decade, and remained in fashion with men for the first few years.
+The “roll neck” was renamed in the mid ’20s to “turtleneck,” and some new life was breathed into the old style.
+Actor Noel Coward wore one under a blazer in the play Vortex, inspiring the next generation of knit shirts in the 1930s.

-They came in solid colors as well as a sporty wide stripe(s) across the chest.
-Navy blue and orange, red and yellow, grey and maroon.
-Color combinations were often tied to a team sport or collage colors.
+Knitwear came in solid colors as well as with sporty wide stripes across the chest.
+Navy blue and orange, red and yellow, grey and maroon — color combinations were often tied to a team sport or college colors.

 The pullover shawl collar sweater had a large rounded collar that overlapped slightly at mid sternum.
-The “ruff collar,” cuffs and waistband often came in a contrasting color than the sweater body.
+With the “ruff collar,” cuffs and waistbands often came in a contrasting color against the sweater body.
 The shawl collar could also have notches.
-Off white or cream was a very trendy color dressier outfits.
-Worn over a shirt and tie is replaced a coat or suit jacket for most casual and sportswear outfits.
+Off-white or cream was a very trendy color dressier outfits.
+Worn over a shirt and tie, it replaced a coat or suit jacket for most casual and sportswear outfits.